Azure/azure-quickstart-templates/sas-viya/README.md

 | 8 | Standard_E16s_v3  | 128 GB  |20-40 GB	  |256 GB  |
 | 16  | Standard_E32s_v3| 256 GB  | 90-170 GB |512 GB  |

+#### SAS Viya Services VM

+If you are installing VDMML or a similiarly large installation, we  recommend that you use the Standard E16s_v3 VM size.

 <a name="Prerequisites"></a>
 ## Prerequisites